Superior Stateroom Deck 3

 Meet at Kansai International airport – Arrival Hall (look for PONANT sign).
 You will be greeted by our local representative off your flight (provided that you have previously communicated your flight schedule to your travel agent).

-Transfer from the airport located in Osaka Bay to the hotel Centara Osaka 5*, approximately a one-and-a-half-hour drive.
+Transfer from the airport located in Osaka to the hotel Centara Osaka 5*.

 Day and meals at leisure.